kaalam/document.source/jazz_reference/pages/rjazz/rjazz_walkthough_client_only.md

 ---
-title: Conditional logic
+title: A quick R walkthough without a Jazz server
-tags: [single_sourcing]
+tags: [Jazz, R]
-keywords: if else logic, conditions, conditional attributes, conditional filtering
-last_updated: July 3, 2016
-summary: "You can implement advanced conditional logic that includes if statements, or statements, unless, and more.
-This conditional logic facilitates single sourcing scenarios in which you're outputting the same content for different audiences."
+keywords:
+summary: "How Jazz can be used in R without a server or reactively called by a server"
 sidebar: mydoc_sidebar
-permalink: mydoc_conditional_logic.html
+permalink: rjazz_walkthough_client_only.html
-folder: mydoc
+folder: rjazz
 ---

 ## About Liquid and conditional statements